lakshman-luq/Forcasting-Revenue-Vendor_25-SARIMA/README.md

 # Forecasting-Revenue-Vendor_25-SARIMA

-There are 60 vendors in the dataset with unique ID.
+There are 60 vendors in the dataset with unique vendor ID's.
-Here I'll built a best-fit SARIMA model to predict revenue next for 3 years.
+Here I'll built a best-fit SARIMA model to predict revenue next for vendor_id 25 for 3 years.

 # Procedures
  Data Analysis